elg34/VAMBN/README.md

 This is the VAMBN implementation described in this [paper](link to be added).
 It is used to model the dependency structure of heterogeneous datasets.
 The main model is given by a conditional-gausssian Bayesian Network.
 This part of the code is written in R.
 To restrict the number of modelled variables, groups of variables can be autoencoded using a modified variational autoencoder for heterogeneous data.
 This part of the code adapts the HIVAE approach develloped by Nazabal et al and is written in python, using the [original implementation](https://github.com/probabilistic-learning/HI-VAE).

-Please cite both the VABM and the HIVAE [paper](https://arxiv.org/abs/1807.03653) if you use this code for your own research.
+Please cite both the VAMBN and the HIVAE [paper](https://arxiv.org/abs/1807.03653) if you use this code for your own research.

 # Running the code